Minimal genus relative trisections of corks: Introduction

 \begin{thm} There are infinitely many corks with trisection genus $3$. \end{thm}

 This theorem is proved by constructing an infinite family $\{M_n\}_{n\in\NN}$ of trisected corks.
+(In fact, $M_1$ is diffeomorphic to the Akbulut cork.)
 The genus $3$ relative trisection diagram of $M_n$ is shown in Figure~\ref{fig:D_n-rtd}.
 We also give nice properties of $\{M_n\}_{n\in\NN}$ (see Theorems~\ref{thm:M_n-Mazur}, \ref{thm:M_n-cork}, and Proposition~\ref{prop:M_n-hyp}).

-To prove that these corks cannot admit relative trisections of genus less than $3$, we give a lower bound for the trisection genus of a $4$-manifold with boundary.
+To prove that these corks cannot admit relative trisections of genus less than $3$, we give a lower bound for trisection genus.

 \begin{thm} Let $X$ be a compact, connected, oriented, smooth $4$-manifold with connected boundary, and let $\chi(X)$ denote the Euler characteristic.
-If the boundary $\partial{X}$ is not a Seifert fiber space, then the trisection genus of $X$ is greater than $\chi(X)+1$. \end{thm}
+The trisection genus of $X$ is greater than $\chi(X)-2$.
+Moreover, for an integer $b\in\{1,2,3\}$, if $\partial{X}$ cannot admit a planar open book decomposition with $b$ binding components, then the trisection genus of $X$ is greater than $\chi(X)+b-2$. \end{thm}

 As an application, we obtain the following corollary.

 \begin{cor} The minimal number of binding components of planar open book decompositions on each $\partial{M_n}$ is $4$. \end{cor}